ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 REPOSITORY              TAG     IMAGE ID      CREATED       SIZE quay.io/ansible/awx-ee  0.2.0   68b8d8c4702d  2 months ago  1.25 GB
 ```
-- Yup, it's there as it was pulled from the registry when you first run an ad hoc command.
+- It was pulled from the registry to be available locally.
 - Now we want to observe how an EE is run as a container when you execute your automation. `podman ps -w 2` will list running containers, the `-w` option updates the output regularly.
-Run the command, it will show you something like this:
+Run the command, at first it will show you something like this (no container running):
 ```
 CONTAINER ID  IMAGE   COMMAND  CREATED  STATUS  PORTS   NAMES
 ```